saranyas-creator/TeleRobotics-Command/rec.md

 The Watchdog Worker provides the communication interface for receiving subsystem health information from the Robot Software.

-Its responsibilities include:
+Its primary responsibilities include:

 - Registering with the Router Service.
 - Receiving watchdog JSON messages.
-- Validating the received messages.
+- Validating and parsing the received messages.
-- Parsing subsystem status information.
+- Extracting subsystem status information.
 - Converting the payload into a `QVariantMap`.
 - Forwarding the parsed status to the Qt application.

+The worker is responsible only for communication and message processing.
+The visualization of subsystem status is handled independently by the Qt user interface.

-By separating communication from visualization, the Watchdog Worker remains focused on message handling, while the Qt application is responsible for presenting the subsystem status to the operator.
+ker remains focused on message handling, while the Qt application is responsible for presenting the subsystem status to the operator.